February 10, 2021

 Do you allow boarding after the release date of the puppy?
 Unfortunately, we are unable to keep your puppy past the pick up date.
 You will be notified within 24 hours after the birth as to your picking appointment time as well as puppy pick up date/time/information.
 This will allow you at least 7 weeks to make pick up arrangements.
 Pick up is on a Saturday a 10 am.
 We do sometimes offer a Friday pick up by appointment.
 Lamgo Farms is closed on Sundays and cannot do picking appointments or pick up appointments at that time.

 Do you fly puppies out of state?
 At this time, we only fly pet cargo during the months of November through May.
 Our summer months are too hot to fly.
 Flying is an additional $450.
 We use both Flight Nannies (for dogs that stand no taller than 11 inches) and pet cargo flights.
 We can fly during the off season with Flight Nannies only.

 What is included in the price of the puppy?
-An awesome Lamgo Farms PUPPY. . . complete puppy packet: Crate, potty training bells, nutritional supplement, toys, treats, scented blanket from littermates, training material, folder with health records, pedigree, etc, emailed photo collage of your puppy as well as a 10 lb bucket of premium puppy food that will last a few months.
+An awesome Lamgo Farms PUPPY. . . complete puppy packet: First set of shots, Crate, potty training bells, nutritional supplement, toys, treats, scented blanket from littermates, training material, folder with health records, Vet check prior to going home, pedigree, etc, emailed photo collage of your puppy as well as a 10 lb bucket of premium puppy food that will last a few months.